Developer Experience Framework: A Comprehensive Guide to Improving Developer Productivity

 By identifying and addressing these symptoms, you can work towards fostering a more supportive, efficient, and rewarding Developer Experience.

 There are two frameworks to measure developer productivity.
-However, they come with certain drawbacks.
+Extensive research has gone into developing measurement methods for developer experience, resulting in frameworks like DORA and SPACE.
+However, these frameworks come with certain drawbacks.
 Hence, a new developer framework is required to bridge the gap in how organizations approach developer experience and productivity.

 Let’s take a look at DORA metrics and SPACE frameworks along with their limitations:

 DORA metrics have been identified after 6 years of research and surveys by DORA.
+DORA metrics are a type of devex metrics that rely on objective data to assess software delivery processes, helping organizations measure and improve the efficiency and effectiveness of their development workflows.
 It assists engineering leaders to determine two things:

 It defines 4 key metrics: